Savannah, Georgia - Historic Sites & Points of Interest

 winning actor James Coburn, Supreme

-Court justices Clarence Thomas and James
+Court justices Clarence Thomas and Girl

-and Girl Scouts founder Juliette Gordon Low.
+Scouts founder Juliette Gordon Low.

 Its most famous residents, however, have